Skip to main content

 What to Do When Someone Dies - A Step by Step Guide

 We know from experience that when you lose a loved one it is often difficult to know what to do first.
-This simple guide will help you prioritise between what needs to be done urgently and what can be dealt with later.
+This simple guide explains the steps involved, what needs to be done at each stage and where legal support may be required.

 The ‘cost of dying’ is now racing ahead of the rate of inflation